 When it comes to drying pottery, slow and even is always the best way to go.
 Which raises the important question, how long pottery should dry before firing?
 On average it should take 1 to 2 weeks for pottery to

 dry completely, sometimes longer depending on conditions.
-Drying times will differ because of climate, the size of your piece, the thickness, and drying technique you choose.
+Drying times will differ because of climate, the size of your piece, the thickness, and the drying technique you choose.
 If your pottery is not bone dry before firing, there is a higher chance of cracking or even breaking in the kiln.
 The more you know about the drying process, the less likely you will have cracks.

 How Do You Know When Your Pottery Is Dry